theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/define-a-table-extraction.md

 3. Enter a unique name for your extraction (2).
 4. Choose the type of extraction.
 In the given example: **SAP Table or View** (3). <br>
 5. Click **[OK]** (4) to confirm.

-The window "Extract Single and Joint SAP Tables or Views" opens.
+The window "Extract Single and Joint SAP Tables or Views" opens. <br>
 In this window you can define simple table extractions or join tables for extractions.
 In the following example, a single table is extracted. <br>

+{: .box-note }
+**Note:** When creating an extraction, the [http-csv](../destinations/csv-via-http) destination is automatically assigned to the extraction.

 {% include _content/en/tables/define-a-table-extraction.md  %}